Ancientshi/Research/README.md

 ## Config Json files
 1. Open main.c, command+shift+p, then choose "Config Default Build Task".
 Then there will be a directory named .vscode created in your workspace and a json file named tasks.json created in the folder.
 2. Open main.c, command+shift+p, then choose "C/C++ Edit Configurations(JSON)".
 There will be a json file named c_cpp_properties.json created in the folder.
-3. You should change some lines in tasks.json and  c_cpp_properties.json.
+3. You should change some lines (8, 13, 16) in tasks.json, and line (8) in c_cpp_properties.json.
 You can take my files as reference.
+(You should use your own path)
 4. Open main.c, then click Run and Debug button on the left of the VSCODE, then click create a launch.json file. here will be a json file named launch.json created in the folder.

 ## Build